David S. Wall: Publications

-Wall is currently on the editorial board of the European Journal on Criminal Policy and Research (Springer) and The Security Journal (Palgrave).

-He was previously on the editorial board of The British Journal of Criminology (Oxford University Press), Policing and Society (Taylor and Francis), Criminal Justice Matters (Taylor and Francis).
-He is an associate editor of International Review of Law, Computers and Technology (Taylor and Francis).
+Wall was on the editorial board of the European Journal on Criminal Policy and Research (Springer), The Security Journal (Palgrave), The British Journal of Criminology (Oxford University Press), Policing and Society (Taylor and Francis), Criminal Justice Matters (Taylor and Francis).
+He was also an associate editor of International Review of Law, Computers and Technology (Taylor and Francis).

 Other works

 Aside from work into Cybercrimes and Criminal Justice, Wall also has an interest in popular cultures.
 He once played bass in the Fabulous Salamanders and then the 1980s folk rock group God's Little Monkeys (formerly Malcolm's Interview) with whom he recorded 3 albums: Breakfast in Bedlam (Topic Records, 1988); New Maps of Hell (Cooking Vinyl, 1989); LIP (Cooking Vinyl, 1991).
 Within his academic portfolio of work he has written articles on celebrity cultures and intellectual property rights.
 See for example, Wall, David S. (2003).
 "Policing Elvis: legal action and the shaping of post-mortem celebrity culture as contested space" (PDF).
 Entertainment and Sports Law, 2 (3): pp. 35–69.
 His most recent research explores Intellectual Property as a driver of deviant and criminal behaviours, see "The Theft of Ideas as a Cybercrime".